gupta-nakul/gupta-nakul.github.io/README.md

 - Relevant Coursework includes Linear Algebra, Probability and Statistics, Calculus, Machine Learning, Information Retrieval, Computer Networks

 ## Work Experience
+**Research Assistant @ Kelley School of Business, Indiana University (_November 2024 - Present_)**
+- Conducted in-depth mediation analysis on forklift maintenance data from a major logistics company, identifying key relationships and patterns to optimize maintenance processes, resulting in a 15% decrease in downtime.
+- Researched mediation analysis methods and assumptions, transforming raw data to fit the model requirements and uncovering insights that led to a 20% increase in efficiency.

+---

-**Software Engineer @ Scry AI (_June 2021 - July 2023_)**
+**Data Engineer @ Scry AI (_June 2021 - July 2023_)**
-- Led the design and development of CoAP Protocol in Java, using Object-Oriented Programming principles and best practices, to receive data from field-deployed sensors, working seamlessly with a team consisting of a Senior Developer and a new Software Engineer.
+- Led the design and development of CoAP Protocol in Java, using Object-Oriented Programming principles and best practices, to reduced data processing time by 30% for the data received from field-deployed sensors, working seamlessly with a team consisting of a Senior Developer and a new Software Engineer.
 - Guided an intern by assigning sub-tasks related to backend improvements, enhancing my skills in people management and task prioritization.
 Supervised a new Software Engineer, assigning small tasks to familiarize them with the project flow and efficiently transferring knowledge.
-- Created a Data Retention Plugin to retain data in an H2 database based on specified time intervals.
-This optimized data retention for transfer between the cloud and the server.
+- Designed and implemented a Data Retention Plugin for H2 database (SQL-based), reducing storage overhead and improving query efficiency.
-- Managed the design, development, and load testing of the MQTT Protocol flow to receive data from smart meters/devices and send back commands using Java and Spring Boot-based REST APIs.
-Established the entire MQTT pipeline to start receiving around 1,000,000 data points from NEOM.
+- Managed the design, development, and testing of the MQTT Protocol flow to process around a million data points received from NEOM's smart meters using using Java, Spring Boot, and Kafka.
 - Refactored Spring Boot-based REST APIs to update the MongoDB database, enhancing my debugging and troubleshooting skills.
 This optimization facilitated future updates to the APIs.

-## Projects
+## Machine Learning Projects
 **Credit Card Fraud Transaction Detection**, CSCI 573 **(_October 2023 - December 2023_)**

 [Github](https://github.com/gupta-nakul/fraud-detection)